MagellanicGames/puzzle_platformer2017/README.md

 This project was developed with Visual Studio 2015 and used, glad, glm, SFML 2 and stb_image libraries.
 All graphics and audio assets have been removed as they are under copyright.
 It should be possible to replace these files with your own if you wish to compile and play the game.

-The VS project files are ommitted for simplicity.

 ![game](https://user-images.githubusercontent.com/32498309/199488421-2b9011a5-94b5-4ac3-af80-3dc295989177.png)